Sunday, October 23, 2011

 Bushnell, by the way, ain’t the Bushnell of old.
 Like Tasco, their name has been bought and sold several times.
 They, along with Jason and Tasco, are now all the property of an equity firm, “Mid Ocean Partners.”
 Which doesn’t really mean pea-turkey, since all the brands are and always have been nothing more than badges pasted on imported telescopes.
 The key to the goodness or badness of the scopes is what these companies choose to import at any given time.

-Celestron and Meade, and especially Meade with its “DS” series (I wonder what those letters stand for?), have been major players in the DSS game for almost two decades.
+Celestron and Meade, and especially Meade with its “DS” series (I wonder what those letters stand for "deep space" or maybe something else?), have been major players in the department store scope game for almost two decades.
 Over the last four or five years I’ve seen fewer of their DSS models sold locally, though.
 Maybe because of economic conditions, and maybe because the “science stores” like Discovery Channel Store, which were a prime outlet for lower level Ms and Cs, have all gone out of business.
 Meade and Celestron DSS range scopes are still common at online retailers, though.